 If you enjoyed this post, would you mind “liking” Go to Travel Gal on Facebook by clicking the below button?

-- How I Earned the Southwest Companion Pass & Started Flying FREE
+- How I Earned My 2017 Southwest Companion Pass WITHOUT Any Card Sign-ups

 - Go to Travel Gal’s Travel Credit Card Plan: Which Cards in What Order